 Whether we’re listening to music in the car, at the gym, on the subway, during work, while we study, while we’re cooking, while we’re cleaning, or just walking around the grocery store, it’s always there.
 It’s what we do when we’re happy or sad, and it’s become our self-care; our time to be alone and drown out the stress and the world around us.

-Music has become our favourite pastime, distraction, hobby and art form, and we wouldn’t have it any other way.
+Music has become our favourite pastime, distraction, hobby and art form.
+It’s SO necessary for shaping our cultural identity, and we wouldn’t have it any other way.